What is a pooled trust?

 How do I sign up?

 It is very simple to set up a LIFE, Inc. Pooled Trust.
-You simply fill out the “Joinder Agreement Application”, sign it and have it notarized, and mail it to our office with the signup fee.
-You can send it in with a check in the amount of your spend down, and we can take the fee out of your spend down.
+You simply fill out the “Joinder Agreement Application”, sign it and have it notarized, and mail it to our office with the enrollment fee.
+You can send it in with a check for the amount of your surplus, and we can take the fee out of your surplus.

-• The signup fee can be paid by anyone, but the “spend down” must come from the Medicaid recipient themselves.
+- The fee can be paid by anyone, but the “spend-down” or “surplus” must come from the Medicaid recipient’s funds.